tsekulski/CarND-Capstone/README.md

 The implementation is largely complete in terms of functionality.
 The key extra functionality I would like to add is the integration of the Keras (or Tensorflow) DNN model to classify traffic light colors.
 Currently the system uses traffic light states passed from the simulator - this information is obviously not available in a real self-driving car.
 It should be provided by an in-built traffic light classifier.

+Potentially, some fine-tuning might be required for the "edge cases" such as when a car is very close to the traffic light and it turns yellow/red.
+Currently the car only reacts to the red lights and ignores yellow lights.

-This was a very large project and I focused mainly on getting the required functionality implemented per node and integrating the nodes with one another.
+This was a large project and I focused mainly on getting the required functionality implemented per node and integrating the nodes with one another.
 Therefore, the code might need some refactoring to become more concise and efficient.

+***
+***
+***

 ### ************************** ORIGINAL UDACITY REPO README BELOW **************************